 - 1.7 2) Non-thermal prime movers:

 This article provides the fundamental details of the different types of prime movers used to produce mechanical energy in our daily lives.
 The different energy sources used by primary movers are also included.

 - Different Energy Sources Used by Prime Movers

 - Types of Prime Movers

-Introduction to Prime mover
+Introduction to Prime movers

 In the early stages when no technological progress or inventions existed in the field of mechanical machinery development, humans must depend on their physical strength and animal in order to perform various works.
 Now it has been possible to satisfy various needs in daily life and work with the development of engines and a number of energy sources for generating power from the engines.

-Prime mover definition:
+Prime movers definition:

 ‘Prime mover is a device that uses and converts the energy from natural sources into mechanical energy.’